makisu/glabssms/README.md

 3. You can replace values in `config.yml` with values from your Globe Labs API dashboard

+## Branch Organization
+- `master` is the development branch
+- `rubygems` contains code for the latest version of this gem

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.